 - a.
-Prohibit public uses in the dune vegetation. - b.
-Instruct the public to access the beach only via the designated beach access boardwalk.
+Prohibit public uses in the dune vegetation - b.
+Instruct the public to access the beach only via the designated beach access boardwalk. - b.
+Regularly monitor dune vegetation for visual evidence of impact.

-- c.
-Regularly monitor dune vegetation for visual evidence of impact. - d.
-Prevent pathways from being made in dune vegetation by posting signs informing people about the problem and by installing fencing, if necessary.
+Prevent pathways form being made in dune vegetation by posting signs informing people about the problem and by installing fencing, if necessary.